 I could deploy any number of cliches about “the future”—that’s because they’re so appropriate!

 No time to explain.
 Get in the variable fonts car. 🚗

-By the way, underless otherwise noted, all of the illustrations in this article were made with our own variable fonts, Martian Grotesk and Martian Mono, which are currently in the final stages of development.
+By the way, unless otherwise noted, all of the illustrations in this article were made with our own variable fonts, Martian Grotesk and Martian Mono, which are currently in the final stages of development.
 Want to get early access?
-Drop us a line at email@example.com.
+Drop us a line at firstname.lastname@example.org.
 And follow Roman Shamin on Twitter, @romanshamin to get the latest updates about these releases!